 So for me, having an equally awesome monitor is VERY important.
 The larger, crisper picture the better!

 And stop thinking that you can always upgrade later.
 You’re cheating yourself.
 If you’re going to buy or build something amazing, then do it right.

 Get the best gaming monitor you can afford!
 You’ll appreciate the rig a LOT more, I promise!

-And the best part of getting a superior monitor right from the beginning is that once you have something that is quality, its not like a motherboard that’ll need replacing in a year or two with something faster.
+And the best part of getting a superior monitor right from the beginning is that once you have something that is quality, it is not like a motherboard that’ll need replacing in a year or two with something faster.

-The gaming monitors I will review below should last you years of serious gaming time.
+The best gaming monitors I will review below should last you years of serious gaming time.

 The below monitors are products that I own or have owned.
 So I feel pretty confident that I can “speak” about how they perform.

-So let’s get on with it…here are my reviews of the best 27 inch gaming monitors you can buy in 2019…
+So let’s get on with it…here are my reviews of the best 27-inch gaming monitors you can buy in 2020…

 Asus ROG swift

 - 300 cd/m2